SEBK4C/OpenDoctor-Spec/README.md

 ---
 (what is in scope?)

-**Features:**
+The
-- System is Fully portable.
+- System is Fully portable:
 - Patient data File system:
-- Medical Timeline Database schema:
+- Database schema:
 - LLM server stack, as packaged single binary:
-- User/Doctor Frontend

-**Background processes:**
-- security moderator:
-	-  LLM Stack  "Medical-qualifications" Permission assigner,
-	- File permissions manager
-	- Patient folder Encryption Utility
-	- API manager
-- MCP(AI-avalible-tools) Permissions manager,
-	- File system traversal
+Background processes:
-	- File Edit APIs
+- permissions, file system traversal and file Edit APIs and Multi Database scheduler:
-	- Database scheduler
-	- Chat interface service

 Front end: (exactly like Cursor Coding tool but for medical documents)
 ---